 Well, there was still the Algebra test tomorrow to help raise her grade in that class.
 If she could scrape up a B while sitting in a wet or dirty seat, she would have a C minus, high enough to pass.

-Riding the bus home Taylor chewed her nails as she consider her situation, and whether to tell her.
+Riding the bus home, Taylor chewed her nails as she consider her situation, and whether to tell her dad.
 But she didn't want to burden him.
-And he wouldn't be home for hours, which should give her enough time for her weakness to want to share her troubles to pass.
+Plus, he wouldn't be home for hours, which should give her enough time for her weakness in wanting to share her troubles to pass.

-Her dad worked most days until at least six, in a futile attempt to hold the shrinking remnants of the Dockworker's Association together.
+Her dad worked most days until at least six pm, in an increasingly futile attempt to hold the shrinking remnants of the Dockworker's Association together.
 Ever since the shipping into the bay had shrunk to close to a standstill over a decade ago, the men and women who worked the docks had been squeezed more and more.
-It was a situation that hadn't been helped by militant workers who had managed to sink cargo ships in the main channel, making Brockton Bay impassible to deep draft ships.
+It was a situation that hadn't been helped by militant workers who had managed to sink cargo ships in the main channel, making Brockton Bay completely impassible to deep draft ships.

 Taylor got off at her house, staring at the various attempts by their neighbors to decorate for Christmas.
 No one had gone overboard, then again, no one could afford to.
 With the economy the way it was, money was just too tight, a problem that Taylor and her dad shared, evidenced by the single strand of Christmas lights that would be blinking in solitude tonight.